grpc/proposal/L44-python-rich-status.md

 ## Abstract

-The current design of status API doesn't support rich status.
-Also the concept of status "details" doesn't comply with the gRPC spec.
-So, after discussion with @gnossen and @ericgribkoff, we think we should add a new set of status APIs to correct them.
+The current design of the gRPC Python servicer API for RPCs terminated with a non-OK status does not easily allow pairing the failure with associated additional information not expressible by the `grpc-status` and `grpc-message` fields.
+This proposal adds a rich `Status` class to gRPC Python that allows coupling the failure's status code, error string, and arbitrary additional information about the failure (sent as trailing metadata) in a unified interface.

 ## Background

-The gRPC [Spec](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#responses) defined two trailing data to indicate the status of an RPC call `Status` and `Status-Message`.
+The gRPC [Spec](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md#responses) defined two trailing data to indicate the status of an RPC call `grpc-status` and `grpc-Message`.
 However, status code and a text message themselves are insufficient to express more complicated situation like the RPC call failed because of quota check of specific policy, or the stack trace from the crashed server, or obtain retry delay from the server (see [error details](https://github.com/googleapis/api-common-protos/blob/master/google/rpc/error_details.proto)).

 The one primary use case of this feature is Google Cloud API.
 The Google Cloud API needs it to transport rich status from the server to the client.
-Also, they are the owner of those proto files.

 So, the gRPC team introduced a new internal trailing metadata entry `grpc-status-details-bin` to serve this purpose.
 It takes in serialized proto `google.rpc.status.Status` message binary and transmits as binary metadata.
-However, since gRPC is a ProtoBuf-agnostic framework, it can't enforce either the content of the binary data be set in the trailing metadata entry, nor the consistency of status code/status message with the additional status detail proto message.
+Notably, the `google.rpc.status.Status` message contains its own `code` and `message` fields.
+However, since gRPC is a ProtoBuf-agnostic framework, it can't enforce either the content of the binary data set in the trailing metadata entry, nor the consistency of status code/status message with the additional status detail proto message.
 The result of this unsolvable problem is that for three major implementations of gRPC we have, each of them is slightly different about this behavior.

 ### Behavior Different Across Implementations